Flea Control Auckland

 We send through a post treatment report and you get to breathe easy in your safe and clean home

 Common Types Of Fleas In New Zealand

 There are many species of fleas.
-However, you will find three types of fleas in New Zealand.
-These are the cat fleas, bird fleas, and dog fleas.
+However, you will find four types of fleas in New Zealand.
+These are the cat fleas, dog fleas, rat fleas and human fleas.
 Among all of these, cat flea is most common in New Zealand.
 Fleas might not cause a serious infection.
 But flea bite can cause discomfort and pain to both humans and animals.
-You will not find human fleas in New Zealand.
-These are rare and mostly cat, dog, and bird fleas cause infestations in homes.

 Life Stages Of A Flea